aalm/bbs-fw_wiki/Configuration-Tool.md

 When switching to a cruise assist level motor power will be shut off.

 To engage motor power:
-1. Apply > 50%
+1. Apply > 50% throttle.
-2. Pedal forwards until motor engaged.
+2. Pedal forwards until motor power is engaged.
-3. Release throttle and stop pedaling (if your want)
+3. Release throttle and stop pedaling (if your want).

 To disengage cruise:
 Pedal backwards, touch throttle or break (requires break sensors).

+**Target Current**
+Target current for assist level, only applies to PAS and Cruise.
+The is the % of max current that will be feed to the motor for this assist level.

+**Max Throttle**
+This is the % of max current that will be feed to the motor when max throttle is applied.
+Only applies to throttle assist levels.

+**Max Speed**
+This is the % of max configured road speed for this assist level.
+Going faster than this will reduce motor power.

+NOTE:
+This is road speed limiting and not PAS cadence rpm limiting as in original bafang firmware.
+Limiting PAS cadence rpm is currently not supported but if there is demand it can be added.

+### Export/Import
+To save a copy of your configuration to file, select Menu -> File -> Save As...
+To import a configuration from file, select Menu -> File -> Open...

 ## Event Log
 [[/img/config_tool/config_tool5.png|Event Log]]

+Event log for troubleshooting an general info.
+To get full log of controller initialization, power off controller,
+then connect config tool and then power on controller.